-- 1. Improving student achievement through high quality instruction. - 2.
-We utilize competencybased assessments to assess student progress. - We implement data driven, timely and targeted instructional interventions for students.
+- Strategy - Improving student achievement through high quality instruction. - 2.
+We utilize competencybased assessments to assess student progress. - 3.
+We implement data driven, timely and targeted instructional interventions for students.

-Provide targeted support to students with identified diverse learning needs

-- Collaborate with district Literacy Intervention teachers to train-in and learn about PM Benchmarks and understand how to incorporate into grades 9-12 for identified students - Develop a literacy intervention program for identified students; for 2021-22 concentrate on grade 9s categories A-G/K - Adjudications provided for students as per their support plans - Targeted reading intervention for identified students - Support provided during support blocks LA, LAR, EAL, alternate

-Support students and families with their transition into Sardis Secondary (grade 9) and into their post-secondary plans (grade 12)

-- Co-ordinate supports for students enrolled in support blocks specifically to help students acclimatize back into a 4 block/semester schedule - Collaborate with feeder school student services' staff to determine a schedule and team-members to connect for needs of individual students - · Meet mid-year with feeder schools to begin the process of developing a plan for incoming students for the next year - Collaborative articulation with feeder middle schools
+- Provide targeted support to students with identified diverse learning needs - Collaborate with district Literacy Intervention teachers to train-in and learn about PM Benchmarks and understand how to incorporate into grades 9-12 for identified students - Develop a literacy intervention program for identified students: 2 blocks of targeted intervention for students based on PM Benchmark - Adjudications provided for students as per their support plans - Support provided during support blocks LA, LAR, EAL, alternate - Support students and families with their transition into Sardis Secondary (grade 9) and into their post-secondary plans (grade 12) - Implement personal development blocks based on need.
+Goal: to co-ordinate supports for students enrolled in support blocks - specifically to help students acclimatize back into a 4 block/semester schedule AND make a positive adult connection to Sardis Secondary - Collaborate with feeder school student services' staff to determine a schedule and team-members to connect for needs of individual students - Meet mid-year with feeder schools to begin the process of developing a plan for incoming students for the next year - Collaborative articulation with feeder middle schools